katinka-bella/ga4-custom-dimensions/README.md

 ```
 Make sure there are no spaces around the = sign, and that each variable is defined on a separate line.

-## 3. Create custom dimensions list
+## 3. Create configuration list
-You need to update "input_file.xlsx" and list there custom dimensions that need to be created.
-There are 4 columns in the file:
+1) You need to update "input_file.xlsx" (sheet "Tabelle1") and list there custom dimensions that need to be created.
+There are 4 columns in the sheet:
 - "displayName" - a unique name for the dimension;
 - "parameterName" - an item parameter when you choose the Item scope or an event parameter when you choose the Event scope or a user property when you choose the User scope;
 - "scope" - specifies to which data the custom dimension or metric will be applied; there are 3 possible values: "EVENT" for an event-scoped dimension, "USER" for a user-scoped dimensio and "ITEM" for an item-scoped dimension;
 - "description" - an optional text used to identify a custom dimension;
 ![Alt text](/pix/cdcreate.png)

+2) You need to update "input_file.xlsx" (sheet "Tabelle2") and list there GA4 property IDs for which custom dimensions listed in sheet "Tabelle1" need to be created.
+There is 1 column in the sheet with header "property_id"

 ## 4. Create custom dimensions